-We could not conclude that this is the best GIS application for iPad, but it seems ironic, after consulting different users who love it, I come to the determination that is for its easy functionality for mac lovers «Not GIS experts«, At least not in GIS owner.
-I mean, ESRI users will use ArcPad, Supergis SuperSurv, Bentley Navigator Pano ... but for those who want to:
+We could not conclude that this is the best GIS application for iPad, but it seems ironic, after consulting different users who love it, I come to the determination that is for its easy functionality for mac lovers «Not GIS experts«, At least not in proprietary GIS.
+I mean, ESRI users will use ArcPad, Supergis SuperSurv, Bentley Navigator Pano… but for whom you want:

 - Create feature classes from the tablet

 - Define collections of type point, line, polygon, path

 - Set features like photo, symbol, text, list of values